nblumhardt/alt-composition/README.md

 Alt.Composition.Extended
 ------------------------

-Simple additions to the System.Composition API.
+Simple additions to the `System.Composition` API.

-*Eager construction:*
+*Eager construction*

-Parts marked with `EagerlyConstructedAttribute` can be started at container creation time:
+Parts marked with `EagerlyConstructed` can be started at container creation time:

 ```
 [EagerlyConstructed]